What is Grammarly?

 General Catalyst

-General Catalyst is a venture capital firm focused on identifying and supporting transformational business opportunities across multiple sectors and stages, deploying capital strategically to back ambitious visions that reshape industries.
+General Catalyst is a venture capital firm focused on identifying and supporting transformational business opportunities across multiple sectors and stages, known for backing ambitious visions that reshape industries.

 IVP

-IVP (Institutional Venture Partners) is a venture capital firm that invests in high-growth technology companies, primarily at Series B and beyond, supporting companies through scaleup and exit.
+IVP (Institutional Venture Partners) is a later-stage venture capital firm that invests in high-growth technology companies, primarily at Series B and beyond.

 What's next for Grammarly?